Yiheng-Yu/blogposts/content/posts/transformers-pt-1/index.md

                           'num_beams': 4,
                           'prefix': 'translate English to Romanian: '}}
 ```
-The 'prefix' here refers to the instruction that the model has been trained on (An example input would be like <i>'translate English to German: I LOVE FISH!!!!'</i>).
-And as you can see, the model was trained on translation tasks for English-German, English-French, and English-Romanian. <br>
+These configurations are task-specific parameters for [text-generation](https://huggingface.co/docs/transformers/en/main_classes/text_generation#transformers.GenerationMixin.generate).
+Each item in the dictionary <i>('translation_en_to_de', 'summarization' etc., )</i> corresponds to each text-generation task that the model been previously trained on.
+As shown in the code block above, the particular model we are testing today was trained on summarization, and three translation tasks: English-German, English-French, and English-Romanian.What we are interested is the 'prefix' key under task name <i style="0.8em">(i.e., 'translate English to Romanian: ')</i>.
+These are the texts that inserted at the beginning of every text input, as extra instructions of telling our model a bit more information about what it should do.<br>
+For example, if one wants to do english-to-romanian translation, the model input would be converted as follows:<br>
+        'I LOVE FISH!!!!' --> <i>'translate English to German: I LOVE FISH!!!!'</i><br>

-..So let's try Spanish translation:
+..So instead of languages model already trained on, let's try something model never trined before: English to Spanish translation:
 ```python
 print(pipe('translate English to Spanish: I love fish!!!!!'))
 ```